Programme Code: T620 BA/A

 2. Compulsory Modules

-Choose modules to the value of two units from the following
+Choose modules to the value of 60 credits from the following

-Modules to the value of one unit from the list above OR from the list of Arabic related options OR an open option
+Modules to the value of 30 credits from the list above OR from the list of Arabic related options OR an open option

 Arabic Related Options (not all available every year)